Varun9490/hotel_app/README.md

 ## Docker Deployment

-This project includes Docker configuration for easy deployment.
-See [DOCKER_DEPLOYMENT_GUIDE.md](DOCKER_DEPLOYMENT_GUIDE.md) for detailed instructions.
+This project includes comprehensive Docker configuration for development and production environments.

 ### Quick Start with Docker